 How to Calculate the Words Per Minute for Reading

 If you've ever wondered how quickly you read compared to others, you're not alone.
-Reading quickly, with a high comprehension rate is a useful skill that will make work, school and pleasure reading more efficient.
+Reading quickly and with a high comprehension rate is a useful skill that will make work, school and pleasure reading more efficient.
 Reading rates vary between fiction and non-fiction; people typically read fiction more quickly as it is generally more entertaining.
-Calculate fiction and non-fiction rates the same way, using different reading material.
+You can calculate fiction and non-fiction rates the same way, using different reading material.

 Figure out how many words are in the passage you're reading before you start.
 The easiest way to do this is to use a passage on the computer and put it into a program that performs a word count on the selection.
 If the passage you’re using is not online, you can either count the words yourself, or get a rough estimate by counting the number of words in a line and multiplying by the number of lines in the passage.